openstream/woocommerce-runmyaccounts/readme.txt

 With version 1.3 we have added dedicated receivable account for each payment gateway

 = 1.2.0 =
-With version 1.2 we have pushed WooCommerce Run My Accounts to your B2C business.
+With version 1.2 we have pushed Run my Accounts for WooCommerce to your B2C business.